auzarius/d2/countess.md

 - Act 1 - Black Marsh - Forgotten Tower
     - In the perimeter of the Black Marsh in most maps.
 - Always go to the left on each floor.
-    - In the game, three rights can also count as a left for some map generations.
+    - In the game, three rights can also lead to a left for some map generations.
 - Regular Drop Table
     - Normal → `El` - `Ral`
     - Nightmare → `El` - `Io`